Gustavokovalski/register-card-api/README.md

 ## How to test the application

+There are 3 options for testing

-You can access a published API and test directly through swagger [Published App in GCP (Google Cloud Plataform)](https://register-card-api-784529591133.us-central1.run.app/swagger/index.html)
+**You can access a published API and test directly through swagger** [Published App in GCP (Google Cloud Plataform)](https://register-card-api-784529591133.us-central1.run.app/swagger/index.html)

-**To __test__ the application, in the project root folder, enter the command below and press enter:**
+**or in the project root folder, enter the command below and press enter:**

 - **Run project (cmd)**